 CADILLAC 16" x 60"

-The CADILLAC lathe offers a blend of size and power, making it adept at handling medium to large workpieces.
+The CADILLAC engine lathe offers a blend of size and power, making it adept at handling medium to large workpieces.
 This model is versatile enough to accommodate a wide array of machining tasks.
 It is particularly well-suited for operations requiring substantial material removal or intricate detailing, providing reliable performance across diverse manufacturing projects.

 JET 16" x 60"

-Mirroring the size of the CADILLAC, the JET lathe excels in both durability and precision.
+Mirroring the size of the CADILLAC, the JET engine lathe excels in both durability and precision.
 Its superior control makes it an excellent choice for industrial projects where consistent output is critical.
 The JET model handles a wide variety of workpieces and is a versatile tool for numerous applications.

 SUPERMAX 10" x 36"

-The SUPERMAX lathe is engineered for precision and efficiency, making it an ideal choice for projects that demand meticulous attention to detail on smaller components.
-This lathe works well for custom fabrication projects that require a high degree of finesse.
+The SUPERMAX engine lathe is engineered for precision and efficiency, making it an ideal choice for projects that demand meticulous attention to detail on smaller components.
+This engine lathe works well for custom fabrication projects that require a high degree of finesse.

 WACHEON 22" x 60"

-The WACHEON is capable of handling larger, heavier workpieces.
+The WACHEON engine lathe is capable of handling larger, heavier workpieces.
 This model is built for heavy-duty tasks with extensive manufacturing processes.
 It can withstand the rigors of intense industrial use while maintaining high precision and performance capabilities.

 machine-engine-lathe.png